 Learn how to fold a beautiful 6 point origami star designed by José Meeusen.
 This geometric origami star looks very different on each side.
 Made from one sheet of paper, no glue required.
-This is an intermediate level origami model.

 This pretty origami star can be a challenge to fold, but if you follow along, pause the video when needed after each step really, then you should be able to create this star.